2 Grooming Haircut Styles Videos

 How to Clip a Bedlington Terrier – A Video Demonstration

-The following video demonstrates how to groom a Bedlington Terrier using the right clippers.
-So it is very easy to follow along as you practice.
+The groomer in the following video demonstrates great skills in handling the Bedlington Terrier on her table.
+She shows you how to groom a Bedlington Terrier using the right clippers.
+She doesn’t rush the job.
+She is very patient.
+So it is very easy to follow along as you practice on your own pooch.

 - Trimming the ears, keeping their trademark tassel intact